 An outstanding new addition to the global family literature.

 Every now and then, a book comes along that leapfrogs ahead of others on similar topics.
 Accessible, engaging and thorough, This Messy Mobile Life IS that book.

-Linda A. Janssen, author of The Emotionally Resilient Expat
+author of The Emotionally Resilient Expat